Seeing your GP

 If you don’t have a GP, you can find a doctor’s surgery in your local area by going to:

-You might be able to go in person to book an appointment at some GP practices.
-But at the moment most practices do not provide this service.
-It may help to see if your GP practice has a website, this will explain the best way to get an appointment.
+You might be able to go to your GP surgery to book an appointment.
+But not all surgeries offer this service.
+It may help to see if your GP surgery has a website - this will explain the best way to get an appointment.

-Accept a booked appointment, even if you think it’s a long time to wait.
-You could ask about cancellations if you are able to get to the practice at short notice.
-Do check that they have the right contact details for you, including your telephone number and email.
+Accept a booked appointment even if you think it’s a long time to wait.
+You could ask about cancellations if you're able to get to the surgery at short notice.
+Check that the surgery has the right details for you, including your telephone number and email.